-- Aim for 100% attendance, but attend no less than 97%. - Attend Yardleys School every day and on time. - The school day starts at 8:40am and students are expected in school at this time.
-Students who arrive after 8:45am will be recorded as late and sanctions applied in line with school behaviour policy. - Attend all lessons promptly.
+- Aim for 100% attendance, but attend no less than 97%.
+Students should be resilient and attend school everyday. - Attend Yardleys School every day and on time. - The school day starts at 8:40am and students are expected in school at this time.
+Students will be considered late if they arrive at their first lesson after 8.45am.
+Our AM register closes at 8.50am and our PM register closes at 1.55pm. - Attend all lessons promptly.